andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 The source code is [available
 online](https://github.com/mstksg/inCode/tree/master/code-samples/duet/Duet.hs)
 and is executable as a stack script.
+This post is written to be accessible for early-intermediate Haskell programmers.

 The Puzzle
 ----------